adokter/suntools/README.md

 <!-- badges: end -->

 Suntools is a package derived from the larger `maptools` package, now deprecated.
-It provides a set of functions for calculating the sun's position, sunrise, sunset, polar noon, and crepuscular times for any given geographical location and time on earth.
+It provides a set of functions for calculating sunrise, sunset, and times of dawn and dusk, with flexibility for the various formal definitions.
+They use algorithms provided by the National Oceanic & Atmospheric Administration (NOAA).

 Major functions in the package include:
 * `crepuscule()`: Calculates crepuscular times, i.e. the time of dawn or dusk.